CatchLabs/vue-list-view/README.md

 - `items`
 The list to be rendered (`v-for`-ed)
 - `preloadScreens`
-The preload margin measured in screen's height
+The preload margin measured in screen's height, set to 0 if you don't want preloading (not suggested)

 ### Events
 - `list-view:scrolled-to-end`